-Valley of flowers is an Indian National Park present in the state of Uttarakhand.
-It is rich in flora and fauna including endangered and rare species of plants as well as animals.
-This diversity also represents a unique transition zone between the mountain ranges of Zanskar and Great Himalaya.
+Valley of flowers is an Indian National Park in the Chamoli district of Uttarakhand.
+It is rich in flora and fauna that includes endangered and rare species of plants as well as animals.
+This diversity is a representative of a unique transition zone between the mountain ranges of Zanskar and Great Himalaya.

 What is the history of Valley of flowers?

-According to the history of Valley of Flowers, in 1931, Frank S. Smythe, Eric Shipton and R.L.
-Holdsworth, who were all British mountaineers who lost their way.
-By chance, they entered a valley which was full of flowers.
+The history of this valley traces back to 1931, prior to which it existed in seclusion.
+Hence, In 1931, three British mountaineers namely, Frank S. Smythe, Eric Shipton and R.L.
+Holdsworth lost their way while coming back from Mount Kamet.
+Fortunately, they came across the place which was full of flowers.
 Hence, they named it ‘Valley of flowers’.

-In 1980, the Government of India declared Valley of Flowers as a national park under the Wildlife Protection Act of 1972, for the conservation of its flora.
+In 1980, the Government of India declared Valley of Flowers as a national park under the Wildlife Protection Act of 1972, for the conservation of its flora and fauna.

 How to reach Valley of flowers?

 - Road: Buses to Rishikesh are available from ISBT Kashmere Gate.
 From there, one can avail buses or taxis to Govindghat.
-One has to complete a trek of 16 km from there to valley of flowers.
+One has to complete a trek of 16 km from there to this divine valley.